ajryan/ajryan.github.com/source/_posts/2012-08-25-sqlmetal-bug-with-multi-rowset-stored-procedures.markdown

 categories: [development, sql, linq-to-sql, bugs]
 ---

-The Issue
+The Issue:
 ----

-When a stored procedure has multiple result sets with the same type signature, only the first rowset with the given signature is included in the generated DBML.
+When a stored procedure has multiple result sets with the same type signature, only the first rowset with the given signature is included in the generated DBML.<!--more-->

-Resolution
+Resolution:
 ----

 A simple fix is to swap the position of columns in one of the rowsets.

-Connect
+Connect:
 ----

 I have posted this issue to Microsoft Connect.
 If it affects you, please visit and vote.